subnetmasked/sshman/README.md

 Inline Commands
 You can now run commands directly:

-sshman list       # List all saved servers sshman add        # Add a new server configuration sshman edit       # Edit an existing server sshman delete     # Delete a server by its alias sshman connect    # Connect to a server by its alias sshman help       # Display help information
+- sshman list       # List all saved servers
+- shman add        # Add a new server configuration
+- sshman edit       # Edit an existing server
+- sshman delete     # Delete a server by its alias
+- sshman connect    # Connect to a server by its alias
+- sshman help       # Display help information

 ## Interactive Mode
 Simply run: